48 hours in Salisbury with kids – a short break in October half term

 We visited Stonehenge on the most auspicious of days: the centenary of the ancient monument being gifted to the nation.
 As well as taking bus ride out to the 4,500 year old stone circle and stepping inside a 360 degree audio/visual recreation of the structure in the visitor centre, we got to have a bounce on a life-sized inflatable version by artist Jeremy Deller.
 Sadly this was only on-site for the weekend of celebrations but does go on tour from time to time.

 The girls proclaimed that the bouncy henge was their favourite.
 It was a forgone conclusion really!
 However, I think the whole Stonehenge visitor experience really captured their imaginations by putting the story of a ruin into context for them and me.

 It’s important to book your visit to Stonehenge even if you are a English Heritage or National Trust member (both get free entry).
 If you are visiting in the autumn or winter months dress appropriately – the stone circle is very exposed on Salisbury Plain.
 Both of our girls got very cold walking around and had to be warmed up with a hot chocolate back at the visitors centre cafe.

-Non-English Heritage and National Trust member entry prices are £17.50 for adults, £10.50 for children and £45.50 for families (two adults and up to three children).
-Under five-year-olds are free.
-Prices include a bus ride to the stone circle and entry to the visitor centre exhibition.
+Non-English Heritage and National Trust member entry prices include a bus ride to the stone circle and entry to the visitor centre exhibition.
+Book your Stonehenge tickets*.